 Paul knows he is really lucky to have some of the best produce available on his doorstep.
 Moving to Cornwall proved to him that the only way to cook is with local, seasonal produce, which is reflected in every dish he produces.

 In May 2010 Paul decided to start a new venture: Rojano’s in the Square, an Italian style restaurant positioned in a great location just off the harbour in Padstow.
 Paul has a real passion for Italian food so it was very exciting for him to be able to create brand new menus.
 Paul’s aim regarding the style of Rojano’s is affordable Italian comfort food, with the emphasis always on taste and quality.

 In 2011, Paul got the call to appear on the BBC2 TV series Great British Menu.
 Competing against some of the nation’s top chefs was an amazing experience, and he was so pleased to win the regional heats and represent the South West.
 In the final week, Paul’s dessert ‘Taste of the Fairground’ was chosen to be served to 100 guests at a banquet at London’s Leadenhall Market.
 The Fishermen’s Mission in Penzance and The RNLI in Padstow inspired his menu for the banquet, and representatives from the organisations were invited to attend as guests of honour.

-Paul has recently expanded his business further with the purchase of the 18th century Padstow Townhouse which, after renovation work, is now open for guest accommodation.
+Paul has recently expanded his business further with the purchase of the 18th century Padstow Townhouse offering guest accommodation, and opening The Mariners pub in Rock.